 Let’s talk more about the numbers and results we obtained by tracking and researching the user experience and behavior on the pages of various web resources.

 User behavior differs and depends on the subject of a website, the traffic source, and the intentions of a website visitor.
 For a more precise user behavior analysis, we have collected around 100 million clicks from various sources.
 These interactions were made on websites with unlike subjects and functions.

 Here is a graph of total clicks grouped by traffic source.
 We relied on this analytics data in our following studies of the user behavior.

 Segmentation of Total Clicks by Device Type

 As you can see from the graph, the largest number of clicks was made on PCs.
 The number of mobile clicks is significantly lower, and the least clicks are attributed to tablet users.

-Everyone knows that mobile traffic is steadily growing year by year and this also influences the user behavior.
+Everyone knows that mobile traffic is steadily growing year by year and this also influences user behavior.
 This raises a logical question: Why are most clicks still made on desktops?

 The answer is simple.
-When users visit a website from a mobile device, they click only with a specific purpose (to go to another page, select a button, or an active link).
+When users visit a website from a mobile device, they click only for a specific purpose (to go to another page, select a button, or an active link).
 The rest of the time they scroll.
-When users browse from a PC, they often hover the text with a mouse, highlight elements, copy them, or make so-called empty clicks (clicks outside the website elements).
+When users browse from a PC, they often hover over the text with a mouse, highlight elements, copy them, or make so-called empty clicks (clicks outside the website elements).
 Targeted clicks comprise only a part of total interactions and their behavior.